greggubben/PhoneHomeBusyBox/SpinDigit/README.md

 This puzzle uses 3 rotary switches and 2 10-segment LED Bar Graph displays.
 The 3 rotary switches represent each of the 3 digits.
 As each rotary switch is turned it changes the number of LEDs lit on the 2 10-segment LED Bar Graph display.
 The goal is to make all the bars disappear as in nothing is lit up on the 2 10 bar LED didplays.
 When solved, the number on the 3 rotary switched is the number to use.

+The 10-segment LED Bar Graph display and LM3914 are throwbacks to the 70s when CBs were all the rage.
+We had a slide in plate installed in the cars that would accept the CB and connect it up to power and the antenna in the trunk.
+My Dad's Maverik had battery issues so he created an LED bar display using a LM3914 to show battery voltage and mounted it to a spare CB mount so it could be inserted into his car.
+The LM3914 is one of his spares, but the 10-segment LED Bar Graph is new.
+I do not know where the Number Dials came from, but I suspect it was used to dial in a frequency on some device.

 ![Picture of finished Spin Digit module](../images/SpinDigit_Finished_Top.jpg)